 Union City, New Jersey, Reducing Fatal On-the-Job Injuries From Explosions

 Another very serious threat to employees who work in industrial settings is the danger of explosion.
 These sudden and violent events can injure or kill numerous workers, especially in confined spaces such as paint booths, automotive repair garages, storm sewers and steam tunnels.

 Occupational Safety and Health Administration standards include regulations created to maintain a safe working environment where the risk of explosion is present.
 The hazards associated with flammable liquids and compressed gases can be found in many industrial workplaces, including general manufacturing, shipyards, railroad stockyards, marine terminals, and throughout the commercial and residential construction industries.

 Another area that presents a significant risk to industrial workers includes welding, cutting and brazing activities using oxyacetylene gas mixtures.
 Fuel gases and air or oxygen can create extremely explosive conditions.
 OSHA standards require that no device or attachment used to mix air or oxygen with other flammable gases be allowed unless approved for that particular purpose.

 Similarly, federal standards (OSHA Reg.
 29 CFR 1910) specify maximum pressures for acetylene gas (except in approved equipment) not exceed 15 psig (103 kPa gauge pressure) or 30 psia (206 kPa absolute).
 This regulation was created to protect against unsafe acetylene use in pressurized chambers such as caissons, tunnels and underground excavations.
 In addition, OSHA and state regulations exist to reduce the chances for an explosion related to natural gas leaks on construction sites and other industrial settings.

-If you have lost a loved to a fatal industrial accident, the Law Offices of Jonathan F. Marshall can help.
+If you have lost a loved to a fatal industrial accident, New Jersey Workers Compensation Lawyer can help.
 Every worker has the right to a safe work environment.
 New Jersey and federal law requires employers to provide employees with safe and healthy workplaces.
 If your family has lost a spouse or parent due to an accidental workplace explosion, you have the right to collect workers’ comp death benefits.